jgnunes/platinum_genomes/purge_dups.md

 * [m64016_191223_193312.ccs.bam](https://darwin.cog.sanger.ac.uk/insects/Pieris_rapae/ilPieRapa1/genomic_data/pacbio/m64016_191223_193312.ccs.bam): file containing the raw HiFi reads.
 It's [compatible](https://pacbiofileformats.readthedocs.io/en/3.0/BAM.html) with the traditional BAM extension used for representing reads mapping, however in this case it represents only the raw reads (no mapping).
 According to [PacBio](https://www.pacb.com/wp-content/uploads/3_DavidAlexander_SmrtDevMeeting.pdf), it can be thought as a better FASTQ format.

 ## 3. Creating an artifially duplicated assembly
-* Since the original dataset has already had the duplicated regions purged, we first need to create an artificially duplicated assembly by merging the *primary* and *haplotigs*:
+* Since the original dataset has already had the duplicated regions purged, we first need to create an artificially duplicated assembly by merging the *primary assembly* and *haplotigs*:

 ```console
 cat 20200120.hicanu.purge.prim.fasta.gz 20200120.hicanu.purge.htig.fasta.gz > 20200120.hicanu.unpurged.fasta.gz